Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello: chmod ug+x,o+r hello
 ## 7. Everybody!
 * A script that adds execution permission to the owner, the group owner and the other users, to the file hello: chmod ugo+x hello
+## 8. James Bond
+* A script that sets the permission to the file hello as follows:
+   - Owner: no permission at all
+   - Group: no permission at all
+   - Other users: all the permissions : chmod 007 hello
+## 9. John Doe